cavtools/cav/README.md

 ## Goals

-- Learn as much as possible about backend web frameworks by writing one, from ~~scratch~~ Deno
+- Learn as much as possible about backend web frameworks, by writing one from ~~scratch~~ Deno
   - [x] Zero third-party dependencies
 - It should come with everything a solo developer would need to build a modern